yoeun/yoeun.github.com/_posts/2013-01-05-rake-the-only-sensible-way-to-build-on-windows.md

 I've only scratched the surface...
 Rake and Albacore can do a lot more.

 Rake isn't simply useful for compiling code and copying files.
 You can make a Rake task for anything scriptable, like sending a tweet.
+You can even create a cron job to execute a rake task.
 I often find it easier to create a `rakefile` than to write a ruby or batch script.

 Cheers!